Sarah Carter

 Sarah Sanguin Carter (born October 30, 1980) is a Canadian actress, writer and director.
 She is known for her recurring role as Alicia Baker in the superhero series Smallville (2004–2005), Madeleine Poe in Shark (2006–2008), and main role as Maggie May in the TNT science fiction series Falling Skies (2011–2015).

 Personal life

 Sarah Carter was born in Toronto and raised in Winnipeg, Manitoba.
 She was a student in the prestigious Royal Winnipeg Ballet and an accomplished member of the debate team.
-She competed in various countries including Austria, England, and Argentina.
+She competed in various countries including Austria, the United Kingdom, and Argentina.

-After graduating high school, Carter moved to Switzerland where she studied fine arts at Neuchâtel Junior College for one year.
+After graduating high school at Balmoral Hall School in Winnipeg, Carter moved to Switzerland where she studied fine arts for one year.
 She subsequently attended Ryerson Theatre School in Toronto.
 Later, Carter took time off from acting, spending time in India and Cuba, where she worked in an orphanage.

 On June 19, 2011, Carter was one of thirty-five climbers who scaled Mount Shasta to raise money for the Breast Cancer Fund, for which she is a spokesperson.
 She has also hiked the West Coast Trail.

 Carter is married to Kevin Barth, whom she wed in 2014.
 They have a daughter born in 2017.
-In 2024, Carter announced that she became an American citizen.